EIT-team/Dispersion-modelling/README.md

 # Dispersion-modelling
 Effect of dispersion in nerve on impedance change: a modelling study

-These Matlab and Comsol FEM modelling scripts were used in the paper:
+These Matlab and Comsol FEM modelling scripts were used in the manuscript:
-I. Tarotin, K. Aristovich, and D. Holder, "Effect of dispersion in nerve on impedance change: a modelling study", 2019
+I. Tarotin, K. Aristovich, and D. Holder, "Effect of dispersion in nerve on impedance change: a modelling study"

 Details:
 - FEM_50C.m and FEM_50HH.m are comsol FEM models saved as Matlab scripts.
 THey can be Launched using Comsol Livelink for Matlab;